 Blocking of pastoralist migration routes greatly reduces mobility and makes pastoralists even more vulnerable.
 Cattle raids and conflicts over resources tend to be most severe during times of drought.
-Raiding of livestock, however, seems to be more violent and frequent during and at the beginning of wet seasons.
+The raiding of livestock, however, seems to be more violent and frequent during and at the beginning of wet seasons.
 Coastal areas, Kisumu area and part of the arid and semi-arid lands are especially prone to seasonal flooding.
-Severe rains and floods also increase the risk of epidemics such as diarrhoea and cholera.
+Severe rains and floods also increase the risk of epidemics such as diarrhea and cholera.

 Conflicts in Kenya are ethnically oriented and more pronounced during the elections and drought episodes.
 Elections and political tensions/exclusions are major triggers of violent incidents and armed conflicts.
 General elections and an accompanying tense political situation in 2017 brought new challenges and opportunities.
 Kenyan civil society space is shrinking at the county level.
 Local civil society organizations are faced with stiff competition for financial resources as most donors prefer to work directly with the county government.